khou22/khou22.github.io/_posts/2015-07-31-accessibility-enabling-voiceover-on-buttons-and-links.md

 I'm sure a lot of people have tabbed through webpages before.
 It's great for forms, but it can be a huge pain tabbing through a web app.
 In order to make things more accessible, Salesforce.com has a premade class called "assistive-text" that hides the enclosing text within the tag, but still allows it to be voiced over.
 <br />
 <br />
-I have an {% highlight html %}<a>{% endhighlight %} tag in my web app, and because it was an image, the voiceover function on the Mac couldn't read a label.
+I have an '\<a>' tag in my web app, and because it was an image, the voiceover function on the Mac couldn't read a label.
 To solve this, I added this right above the image inside of the parent div:
 {% highlight html %}
 <span className="assistive-text">Close</span>
 {% endhighlight %}